fulcus/ing-sw-2020-gonzales-latino-fabris/README.md

 ## How to run the game ##

-  You can download the [server](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/raw/master/deliveries/final/jar/santorini-client.jar) and [client](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/raw/master/deliveries/final/jar/santorini-client.jar) jar or clone repo and compile it yourself.
+  You can download the [server](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/raw/master/deliveries/final/jar/santorini-client.jar) and [client](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/raw/master/deliveries/final/jar/santorini-client.jar) jar or clone the repo and compile it yourself.

 ### Server